alncat/opusDSD/README.md

 After running the above command once, you can skip umap embedding step by appending the command in analyze.sh with ```--skip-umap```.
 Our analysis script will read the pickled umap directly.

-You can generate the volume corresponds to each cluster centroid using, (you can check the content of scirpt first, there are two commands, one is used to evaluate volume at kmeans center, another one is for PC traversal, just choose one according to use case)
+You can generate the volume which corresponds to each cluster centroid or traverses the principal component using, (you can check the content of scirpt first, there are two commands, one is used to evaluate volume at kmeans center, another one is for PC traversal, just choose one according to use case)

 ```